-As an alternative to using a magnet, Miles set out to create a capacitive sensor.
+Miles set out to create a capacitive sensor as an alternative to using a magnet.
 Instead of needing a magnet, a capacitive sensor requires a voltage added to it via electrodes.

-This new platform allows scientists to detect the motion of extremely thin fibers or films by sensing changes in an electric field without the use of a magnet.
+This new platform allows scientists to detect the motion of extremely thin fibers or films by sensing changes in an electric field without using a magnet.

-Miles detect the motion of extremely thin fibers or films by sensing changes in an electric field without the use of a magnet.
-This is for the first time, to use capacitive sensing on extremely flexible, thin materials.
+Miles detects the motion of extremely thin fibers or films by sensing changes in an electric field without using a magnet.
+This is to use capacitive sensing on extremely flexible, thin materials for the first time.

-The design that allows the thin, flexible sensor – which could be spider silk or any other material just as thin – to swing above two fixed electrodes.
-Because the sensor is at a 90-degree angle from the electrodes, the electrostatic forces don’t affect its movement.
+The design allows the thin, flexible sensor – spider silk or any other material just as thin – to swing above two fixed electrodes.
+The electrostatic forces don’t affect its movement because the sensor is at a 90-degree angle from the electrodes.

 This is a basic outline of the design that the sensors need a high bias voltage – the voltage required for a device to work – to be powerful since the affectability of the sensor increments with a high predisposition voltage.